Human After All: Legacy

-The Alive 2006/2007 tour, which featured songs from Human After All, caused many to reassess the album.
-Pedro Winter, Daft Punk's manager at the time, stated, "When we put out Human After All, I got a lot of bad feedback, like, 'It's so repetitive.
-There's nothing new.
-Daft Punk used to be good.'
-Then they came back with the light show, and everyone shut their mouths...
+Many reassessed Human After All after Daft Punk's Alive 2006/2007 tour.
+Pedro Winter, Daft Punk's manager at the time, said: "Everyone shut their mouths...
 People even apologized, like, 'How could we have misjudged Daft Punk?'
 The live show changed everything.
 Even if I'm part of it, I like to step back and admire it.
 Me, I cried."
-Bangalter said that the album "was the music we wanted to make at the time we did it.
-We have always strongly felt there was a logical connection between our three albums, and it's great to see that people seem to realize that when they listen now to the live show".
+Bangalter said: "Human After All was the music we wanted to make at the time we did it.
+We have always strongly felt there was a logical connection between our three albums, and it's great to see that people seem to realize that when they listen now to the live show."

+Elements from Human After All would later appear in records from other artists.
+Daft Punk produced the Teriyaki Boyz song "HeartBreaker", which features elements of the song "Human After All".
+"Technologic" was sampled in the Busta Rhymes single "Touch It", produced by Swizz Beatz.
+Subsequently, elements of both "Technologic" and "Touch It" were featured in Daft Punk's live album Alive 2007.
+A portion of the vocals were also altered for the Hannah Wants single "Rhymes", which reached number 13 on the UK Singles Chart in 2015.
+"Technologic" was later interpolated in the 2024 single "Guess" by Charli XCX.